Top 3 Mangar Lifting Equipment & Aids

 Mangar Health is a manufacturer of assistive devices and mobility aids.
 Operating since 1981, this medical supplier is a global healthcare product company that enables people to be independent.
 It also serves emergency medical technicians (EMT's) and caregivers to lift patients from a prone position safely.
 Mangar HealthUSA makes products that protect both patients and caregivers by reducing the risk of strains, sprains, pulled muscles, and other injuries from lifting accidents.
 Mangar USA has a product mix that spans bath lifts, bedroom lifts, patient lifting, or repositioning.
 These products assist the disabled, elderly, and bariatric patients to complete everyday tasks.
 These tasks include entering and exiting a bathtub and getting up from a prone position to standing.
-This article examines the Top 3 Mangar Products--the Elk, the Bathing Cushion, and the Archimedes.
+This article examines the Top 3 Mangar Lifting Equipment & Aids--the Elk, the Bathing Cushion, and the Archimedes.

 Mangar Patient Lifts & Repositioning Products

 Mangar makes several assistive devices to help lift and transport patients.
 Patient lifting cushions provide a safe way to lift patients.
 It supports and lifts the patient who may have fallen to the floor or ground and helps them get to a sitting position and then standing.
 It also reduces the risk of injury to caregivers.

 Patient Lifts are critical for EMT's.
 These devices protect the health of the people helping the patient.
 First responders often incur injuries while moving the patient.
 Many sustain reoccurring lower back strain from lifting heavy patients.1 "Sprains, strains, and tears [were] the leading category of injury; the back was the body part most often injured….
 The injury rates for EMS workers are higher than rates reported by DOL for any industry in 2000."2